xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

 The Sale addon makes it possible to differentiate sale offers by specific product categories and/or subcategories as well as by product classes.

-When creating a sale offer for a product (sub)category and/or product class a store admin will need to pay special attention to the following settings described in [above](https://kb.x-cart.com/modules/sale/new.html#creating-a-sale-offer "Sale (NEW.
+When creating a sale offer for a product (sub)category and/or product class a store admin will need to pay special attention to the following settings described [above](https://kb.x-cart.com/modules/sale/new.html#creating-a-sale-offer "Sale (NEW.
 UNDER CONSTRUCTION)"):

 * **List sale products in a separate section** : This option should be set to "NO" if a sale offer is created for a category or subcategory, as it already has a separate page in the storefront, and may be set to "YES" is a sale offer is created for a product class.